hashicorp/design-system/website/docs/components/reveal/partials/code/how-to-use.md

 ### isOpen

-Use `isOpen` to display the content on page load instead of initially hiding it.
+Set `isOpen` to true in order to display the content on page load instead of initially hiding it.

 ```handlebars
 <Hds::Reveal @text="Toggle me" @isOpen={{true}}>